jussi-cohesity/cohesity-scripts/vmware-backupstatus-customattributes/README.md

 This is an example powershell script to update VMware VM's notes field to include info of latest backup runs

+NOTE!!
+THIS SCRIPT WILL REPLACE CONTENT OF VM'S NOTES FIELD!

 # Prerequisites

 * [PowerShell](https://aka.ms/getps6)